Pharmacokinetic of Mefloquine-Artesunate in Plasmodium Falciparum Malaria Infection in Pregnancy

 developed by the Drugs for Neglected Diseases Initiative, will be used in the study, which

-will compare the pharmacokinetics of MQ-AS for treatment of P. falciparum in 24 pregnant women
+will compare the pharmacokinetics of MQ-AS for treatment of P. falciparum in 24 pregnant

 Clinical Details

-Official title: The Pharmacokinetic of the Fixed-Dose Combination of Mefloquine-Artesunate in Plasmodium Falciparum Malaria Infection in Pregnant Women
+Official title: The Pharmacokinetic of the Fixed-dose Combination of Mefloquine-Artesunate in Plasmodium Falciparum Malaria Infection in Pregnant Women

 Primary outcome: To estimate the pharmacokinetic of MQ-AS for treatment of P. falciparum or mixed infection in pregnant compared to non-pregnant women.